URrevs/URrevs-UI-Web/src/todo/Functional Problems.md

 = Done:

+- Set As Owned should be locked the moment review is posted (x)
 - Delete Account Feature USER (x)
 - Add Review Star Counter needs to be 1200 char instead of 3000(x)
 - Reporting User side: